Giffy/lca-lc-foundations/README.md

 ## Introduction

-Welcome to LangChain Academy's Introduction to LangChain course!
+This fork includes the LangChain Academy's Introduction to LangChain course modified to run with local models running in Ollama.

 ---